WCJ-BERT/alpasim/src/runtime/README.md

     time_start_offset_us: 297_000 # a multiple of `control_timestep_us`

-    zero_decision_delay: true # adds an assertion to error out if something is misconfigured
+    assert_zero_decision_delay: true # adds an assertion to error out if something is misconfigured

     cameras:
     -